OneDeadKey/arsenik/README.md

 Not sure if you should buy that expensive ergonomic keyboard?

-Download a ready-to-use Arsenik configuration for [Kanata], and enjoy on your regular keyboard features that were normally only accessible to programmable keyboard.
+Download a ready-to-use Arsenik configuration for [Kanata], and enjoy your regular features that were normally only accessible to a programmable keyboard.

-*Note: You might benefit the most of Arsenik if you are [touch typing].*
+*Note: You probably will benefit the most of Arsenik if you are [touch typing].*

 Pick Your Poison!
 --------------------------------------------------------------------------------

 Choose which Arsenik features to use from the following options:

 ### 1. Angle mod